 Skip to Content

-Pressure-Sensitive Adhesive (PSA) Tape 101: 5 Reasons for Cohesive Failure in Adhesive Tape
+5 Reasons for Adhesion and Cohesion Failure in Adhesive Tape

 Die-cut 3M VHB foam tape with adhesive liner pull tabs.jpg

-Your die-cut part is leaking, it fell off, or it’s just NOT WORKING.
+Your die-cut part is leaking, fell off, or it’s just not working.
 So what happened?
 One possible reason is the adhesive failed.
+This can happen for two core reasons: the adhesive failed at the bond line (adhesion failure) -- or it failed internally (cohesion failure).

 Adhesion Failure